 - h.
-If a player substitutes for an injured teammate, other than the pitcher, the individual shall be allowed five warm-up throws. - A withdrawn player may sit on the bench, warm up pitchers and act as a base coach. - j.
-Should a withdrawn (disqualified) player re-enter the game: - If on offense, whether as a batter or a runner, upon discovery by the opposing team or an umpire, the player immediately shall be declared out and disqualified from the game.
+If a player substitutes for an injured teammate, other than the pitcher, the individual shall be allowed five warm-up throws. - i.
+A withdrawn player may sit on the bench, warm up pitchers and act as a base coach. - j.
+Should a withdrawn (disqualified) player re-enter the game: - 1) If on offense, whether as a batter or a runner, upon discovery by the opposing team or an umpire, the player immediately shall be declared out and disqualified from the game.
 If the player should score a run before the discovery, an appeal must be made to the umpire-in-chief before the first pitch to the next batter of either team.
 This appeal would invalidate the action of the ineligible player; - 2) If on defense, the disqualified player shall be replaced immediately upon discovery by the opposing team or an umpire.
-If a play should precede the discovery, and the discovery is appealed to the umpire-in-chief before the first pitch to the next batter of either team, the team on offense has the option to let the play stand or require the batter to bat again, with the ball-strike count before the last pitch; or - Any player for whom a withdrawn player substitutes may not re-enter the game.
+If a play should precede the discovery, and the discovery is appealed to the umpire-in-chief before the first pitch to the next batter of either team, the team on offense has the option to let the play stand or require the batter to bat again, with the ball-strike count before the last pitch; or - 3) Any player for whom a withdrawn player substitutes may not re-enter the game. - k.
+Re-entry.
+A player who exhibits signs, symptoms, or behaviors consistent with a concussion (see Appendix H) must be immediately removed and receive appropriate medical evaluation.
+The player may not return until cleared by the appropriate medical personnel. - While the evaluation is taking place, the injured player, whether a starter or a substitute, may be replaced by any eligible player who has not yet participated in the game. - 2) If the injured player is cleared to resume participation, the player may re-enter in their original lineup spot only.
+A player may only reenter the game one time.
+The temporary replacement player may again participate in the game as a substitute in the same lineup spot only.